 Here's what to expect on election night

-With more Americans relying on mail-in ballots and early voting than ever before it's hard to predict when we'll know the results of the 2020 presidential election.
+With more Americans relying on mail-in ballots and early voting than ever before, it's difficult to predict when we'll know the results of the 2020 presidential election.

 In 2008, when polls closed in California at 11 p.m., Barack Obama was called the winner.
-It took a few minutes longer in 2012, and in the last election, longer still.
+It took a few minutes longer in 2012.
+In 2016, longer still.
 By 11 p.m., Donald Trump had won North Carolina, Ohio and Florida, narrowing any path to victory for Hillary Clinton.
 At around 1:30 a.m.
-Pennsylvania went for Mr. Trump, and by 2:30 a.m.
+Pennsylvania went for Mr. Trump.
+By 2:30 a.m.
 Wisconsin made him the winner.

 This year, "it might be a little bit different," said Kyle Kondik, managing editor of Sabato's Crystal Ball at the University of Virginia Center for Politics, said of election night, largely due to the effect of the mail-in ballots.